msf4-0/ERPNext-Frepple-Enhanced-Integration/README.md

 > bench --site <site_name> migrate.
 - For example, `bench --site custom-erpnext-nginx migrate`.

+9. After the process `Compiling Python files...` is finished, you will be back in the `~:/home/frappe/frappe-bench` directory.
+This means the `bench migrate` process is completed.
+To exit from `<project_name>-erpnext-python-1` container run:
+> exit

 ### II.
 Install the new Frepple custom app into ERPNext
 1. Navigate to the bench directory by loging to <project_name>-erpnext-python-1 container.
 Run the folloing command: